Qiskit/ecosystem/README.md

 ## [Join the Ecosystem](https://github.com/qiskit-community/ecosystem/issues/new?labels=&template=submission.yml&title=%5BSubmission%5D%3A+)

-To join the Ecosystem create a [submission issue](https://github.com/qiskit-community/ecosystem/issues/new?labels=&template=submission.yml&title=%5BSubmission%5D%3A+)
+- To join the Ecosystem create a [submission issue](https://github.com/qiskit-community/ecosystem/issues/new?labels=&template=submission.yml&title=%5BSubmission%5D%3A+)
+- You can also create a project from our project template in the repository `github_template/`

 ## Members ![ecosystem](https://img.shields.io/badge/Qiskit-Ecosystem-blueviolet)